orbs-network/consensus-playground/README.md

 # Consensus Playground

 A playground to simulate and experiment with various flavors of consensus algorithms.
+This is a private version containing work on the Orbs Consensus Algorithm, which will be made public after the white paper release.

 ## Install